 Brussels sprouts, cauliflower, celeriac, chicory, jerusalem artichoke, kale, kohlrabi, leeks, parsnips, potatoes (maincrop), purple sprouting broccoli, salsify, shallots, swede, turnips

-These are my top picks this month: a few of them I’ve already tried.
-The rest are on my list to make this month.
+These are my top picks this month.
 Each recipe is warming, comforting and perfect to see you through winter and beyond.

-- This Purple Sprouting Broccoli with Clementine and Chilli knocks two in season plants off your list in one.
-I may well end up serving this with vegan steak as I mentioned in my vegan romantic meals post.
+This Purple Sprouting Broccoli with Clementine and Chilli from The Happy Foodie knocks two in season plants off your list in one.
+I may well end up serving this with vegan steak* as I mentioned in my vegan romantic meals post.